bguspl/bguspl.github.io/practical_sessions/PracticalSession10.md

         this.port = port;
         this.protocolFactory = protocolFactory;
         this.encdecFactory = encdecFactory;
-        this.sock = null;
     }

     public void serve() {

         try (ServerSocket serverSock = new ServerSocket(port)) {

-            this.sock = serverSock; //just to be able to close

             while (!Thread.currentThread().isInterrupted()) {